handlebargh/yatto/CONTRIBUTING.md

 #### About scopes

-This project is monolithic, so you don’t usually need to use a scope in your commit messages.
+You don’t usually need to use a scope in your commit messages.
 However, if you feel a scope adds clarity, you may include one in parentheses right after the commit type:

 ## Development Workflow